-An intelligent and robust control system (industrial type) will monitor the building and, according to demand, will steer the different processes in the building.
-The system will keep energy use coordinated as much as possible with energy supply.
-One of the measures the system will be able to take to anticipate power peaks will be to use short 15 minute 'switch-off or power-on' sequences for non-critical items e.g. battery chargers, freezers, heating equipment.
+An intelligent and robust control system (industrial type) will monitor the building and, according to demand, steer the different processes in the building.
+The system keeps energy use coordinated as much as possible with energy supply.
+One of the measures the system will be able to take to anticipate power peaks will be to use 'switch-off or power-on' sequences for non-critical items e.g. battery chargers, freezers, heating equipment.
+Therefore a double electric circuit is foreseen: one that can be switched off and one that has guaranteed power.